-At the early stages, when a design is in flux and conversations with the clients are taking place, a photorealistic rendering signals completion of the project and that design changes are no longer possible.
+In the early stages, when a design is in flux and conversations with the clients are taking place, a photorealistic rendering signals the completion of the project and that design changes are no longer possible.
 Whereas an NPR visual suggests a sense of flux and has a huge artistic element to it, which architects gravitate towards.

 More NPR-style visuals.